-Performers who champion his music include tenor Bryan Hymel, baritone Randall Scarlata, soprano Irini Kyriakidou, marimbist Makoto Nakura, soprano Kiera Duffy, flutist Mimi Stillman, harpist Emmanuel Ceysson, the Daedalus Quartet, pianists Laura Ward, JJ Penna, and Marcantonio Barone, and conductors Donald Nally and Mark Shapiro.
+Performers who champion his music include tenor Bryan Hymel, baritone Randall Scarlata, sopranos Irini Kyriakidou, Sarah Shafer, and Kiera Duffy, marimbist Makoto Nakura, flutist Mimi Stillman, harpist Emmanuel Ceysson, the Daedalus Quartet, pianists Laura Ward, JJ Penna, and Marcantonio Barone, and conductors Donald Nally and Mark Shapiro.

 His music is published by Rassel Editions.
 It is broadcast nationally on NPR, Sirius, Pandora, and many other platforms and has been featured on Performance Today.
 Recordings of his Cantata No. 2: Voyages, Sonata-Cantilena and Three Carols for Wintertide were released by Innova Records to much acclaim.
 Dr. Boyle was at the piano for a recording of Les bois du paradis with Makoto Nakura in a 2018 release.
 A large recording of his complete songs is forthcoming from Lyric Fest featuring an all star cast of singers.

 His formative studies in composition, harmony, counterpoint, and analysis were under the guidance of Dr. Philip Lasser of the Juilliard School.
-He was trained in the method of Nadia Boulanger has been the Associate Director of the Nadia Boulanger Institute of the European American Musical Alliance since 2003.
+He was trained in the method of Nadia Boulanger has been the Associate Director of the EAMA Summer Music Institute in Paris, France since 2003.

 At the age of 25, Dr. Boyle was the youngest person ever to receive a PhD from the University of Pennsylvania in Composition, after completing a M.M. from The Peabody Conservatory and a B.M. from the University of South Florida where he studied piano with Robert Helps.
 Past composition teachers of his include Narcis Bonet, David del Tredici, Christopher Theofanidis, Lukas Foss, and Nicholas Maw.

 Reviews of Dr. Boyle's music have been published in The Washington Post, The New York Times, The Philadelphia Inquirer,The Washington Times, The New York Concert Review, and many other publications.

 Dr. Boyle is Faculty in Composition, Keyboard Harmony, Counterpoint, and Analysis at the EAMA Summer Music Institute in Paris.
 He maintains a lively private studio in Philadelphia and around the world via Skype.
-He created and directs Analysis Salon, a lecture series now in its fourth season.
+He created and directs Analysis Salon, a lecture series now in its fifth season.
 He was formerly a professor of composition and music theory at Westminster Choir College, St. Joseph's University, Temple University, and several other institutions.